 If you send this HTML file to somebody (or publish it on Datapane Public), they will be able to view your dataset, sort and filter it, and download it as a CSV.

 That report was pretty basic, but we can jazz it up by adding some plots and Markdown text.
 Unlike a traditional BI tool, Datapane does not rely on a proprietary visualization engine; instead, it natively supports Python visualization libraries such as Altair, Plotly, Bokeh, and Folium.

 We also support an advanced Table component, called

 DataTable, which allows sorting, filtering, and interactive analysis - however it requires publishing your report to a Datapane server to function.

 Let's take the example above, and plot some data using the Python library Altair and add some text.

-When this python script is run, using the same command as earlier, we get the following report.
+When this python script is run, we get the following report.

 As described above, we can easily view our report in a browser.
 However, there are other ways to view and share our report whilst developing it.